Blog

 So is decision fatigue debunked?

-While scientists may not agree about whether decision fatigue is a cultural or psychological phenomena, decision fatigue does affect many people, especially in at work.
+While scientists may not agree about whether decision fatigue is a cultural or psychological phenomena, decision fatigue does affect many people, especially at work.

 What are the signs of decision fatigue?

-Decision fatigue may affect people differently, but there are some common signs.
+Decision fatigue may affect people differently, but there are some common signs

 • Mental fatigue